Wendy, by far, is the character I found the easiest to play with, especially in the early game.

 Each Pipspook will have 3-5 Lost Toys that the player must seek.
 Players will receive 1 Mourning Glory for each of the returned Lost Toys and will receive 4 Mourning Glory upon discovering the last Lost Toy.

-HOW TO FIND A PIPSPOOKS’ LOST TOYS
+HOW TO ASSIST A PIPSPOOK & FIND THE LOST TOYS

 Players must pay attention to the way that the Pipspook is trying to interact with them.